Fifth Generation Computer Systems: Logic programming

 The Axioms typically used are universal axioms of a restricted form, called Horn-clauses or definite-clauses.
 The statement proved in a computation is an existential statement.
 The proof is constructive, and provides values for the existentially quantified variables: these values constitute the output of the computation.

-Logic programming was thought as something that unified various gradients of computer science (software engineering, databases, computer architecture and artificial intelligence).
+Logic programming was thought of as something that unified various gradients of computer science (software engineering, databases, computer architecture and artificial intelligence).
 It seemed that logic programming was a key missing connection between knowledge engineering and parallel computer architectures.

 Results

 After having influenced the consumer electronics field during the 1970s and the automotive world during the 1980s, the Japanese had developed a strong reputation.
 The launch of the FGCS project spread the belief that parallel computing was the future of all performance gains, producing a wave of apprehension in the computer field.
 Soon parallel projects were set up in the US as the Strategic Computing Initiative and the Microelectronics and Computer Technology Corporation (MCC), in the UK as Alvey, and in Europe as the European Strategic Program on Research in Information Technology (ESPRIT), as well as the European Computer‐Industry Research Centre (ECRC) in Munich, a collaboration between ICL in Britain, Bull in France, and Siemens in Germany.

 The project ran from 1982 to 1994, spending a little less than ¥57 billion (about US$320 million) total.
 After the FGCS Project, MITI stopped funding large-scale computer research projects, and the research momentum developed by the FGCS Project dissipated.
 However MITI/ICOT embarked on a neural-net project which some called the Sixth Generation Project in the 1990s, with a similar level of funding.
 Per-year spending was less than 1% of the entire R&D expenditure of the electronics and communications equipment industry.
-For example the project's highest expenditure year was 7.2 million yen in 1991, but IBM alone spent 1.5 billion dollars (370 billion yen) in 1982, while the industry spent 2150 billion yen in 1990.
+For example, the project's highest expenditure year was 7.2 million yen in 1991, but IBM alone spent 1.5 billion dollars (370 billion yen) in 1982, while the industry spent 2150 billion yen in 1990.

 Concurrent logic programming

 In 1982, during a visit to the ICOT, Ehud Shapiro invented Concurrent Prolog, a novel programming language that integrated logic programming and concurrent programming.
 Concurrent Prolog is a process oriented language, which embodies dataflow synchronization and guarded-command indeterminacy as its basic control mechanisms.
 Shapiro described the language in a Report marked as ICOT Technical Report 003, which presented a Concurrent Prolog interpreter written in Prolog.
 Shapiro's work on Concurrent Prolog inspired a change in the direction of the FGCS from focusing on parallel implementation of Prolog to the focus on concurrent logic programming as the software foundation for the project.
-It also inspired the concurrent logic programming language Guarded Horn Clauses (GHC) by Ueda, which was the basis of KL1, the programming language that was finally designed and implemented by the FGCS project as its core programming language.
+It also inspired the concurrent logic programming language Guarded Horn Clauses (GHC) by Kazunori Ueda, which was the basis of KL1, the programming language that was finally designed and implemented by the FGCS project as its core programming language.

 The FGCS project and its findings contributed greatly to the development of the concurrent logic programming field.
 The project produced a new generation of promising Japanese researchers.